oSharpey/cyber-obsidian/year-1/NCCD/lab-04/lab-04-notes.md

 - The DHCP server then responds with a DCHP Offer containing available addresses and options
 - The machine then sends the DHCP server a DHCP Request where it requests and IP address
 - Finally the DHCP server responds with a DHCP Ack where the server responds with the IP configuration data

+- Within the pcap file there are also some ARP request and an ICMP ping request, I assume these are to check if there are any other machines on the network that already are allocated IPs within the range that the DCHP server can offer.